bokeh/bokeh/README.md

 </table>

-*If you like Bokeh and would like to support our mission, please consider [making a donation](https://numfocus.org/donate-to-bokeh).*
+*If you enjoy Bokeh and want to help us further our mission, please consider [making a donation](https://numfocus.org/donate-to-bokeh).*

 <p>
 <table>